cyscale/cyscale.com/src/markdown/blog/2021-08-17-what-is-a-cspm-and-why-should-you-consider-using-one.md

 ---
 templateKey: blog-post
 title: What is a CSPM and why should you consider using one?
+seoTitle: What is a CSPM and why should you consider using one?
 authors: Virginia Mitea
 permalink: cspm-visibility-compliance-security
 categories:
   - CSPM
 date: 2021-08-17T12:26:54.609Z
 description: A CSPM or Cloud Security Posture Management is a tool designed to identify misconfiguration and compliance risks in the cloud while making sure there are no gaps in security policy enforcement.
+seoDescription: Explore the importance of Cloud Security Posture Management (CSPM).
+Learn about misconfiguration risks, compliance challenges, and how solutions like Cyscale enhance cloud security.
+Equip your organization for the cloud age
 featuredpost: true
 featuredimage: /img/christina-wocintechchat-com-glrqywjguey-unsplash.jpg
 tags:
   - cspm
   - visibility
   - compliance
   - security
 ---
 <!--StartFragment-->

 Some [CSPM tools](https://cyscale.com/products/cloud-security-posture-management/) may be limited to only one cloud provider, others can be used to [detect misconfigurations](https://cyscale.com/use-cases/cloud-misconfigurations/) in a multi-cloud environment, but they all share a purpose: to examine your cloud infrastructure and compare it against a set of best practices, policies and known security risks, in order to help you improve your compliance with certain regulations, as well as your cloud security posture.